verdaccio/website/website/blog/2019-05-13-the-new-docker-image-verdaccio-4.md

 For instance, the code written to `/opt/verdaccio`.
 The verdaccio run user cannot modify the compiled resources, nor config.
 Only the `/verdaccio/storage` volume.
 The image only assigns executable permissions to the binary executable required to run verdaccio.

-If you are not using volumes, the `VERDACCIO_USER_NAME` will have only permissions to write in the storage folder, the source code, the configuration and plugins will be read only.
+If you are not using volumes, the `VERDACCIO_USER_NAME` will only have permissions to write in the storage folder and the source code.
+The configuration and plugins will be read only.

 To provide your own configuration file, the recommended way is using Docker volumes as follow.